ppy/osu-wiki/wiki/Tournaments/JOKE/4/en.md

 ### Tournament Information

-1. Jaye's One Key Event (JOKE) is a 1v1 tournament; you're on your own out there!
+1. Jaye's One Key Event (JOKE) is a 1v1 tournament.
 2. Beatmap scoring is based on ScoreV2.
 3. The maps for each round will be announced during a live showcase once all matches for a round have concluded (otherwise, it will be announced in the Discord server).
 Only the announced maps will be used during the respective matches.
 4. The tournament is Free Mod: players are free to use either Hidden, Fade In, Flashlight, Mirror, any of the xK mods, or No Mod.